-We create profiles of surface brightness, density, and temperature to quantify the changes across the edges.
+We create surface brightness, density, and temperature profiles to quantify the changes across the edges.
 The density and temperature profiles together will allow us to derive the pressure jump across the edges, and hence reveal the origin of the discontinuities.
-Since the cluster gas exhibits high temperatures, we extract the surface brightness and density profiles from the X-ray images in the 0.5-4 keV band, thereby maximizing the signal-to-noise ratio.
+Since the cluster gas exhibits high temperatures, we extract the surface brightness and density profiles from the 0.5-4 keV band X-ray images, thereby maximizing the signal-to-noise ratio.

-In Figure 3, we plot the background-subtracted, vignettingcorrected surface brightness profiles of the cluster gas.
-To extract the profiles, we utilized circular wedges toward the east and the west with position angles of $20^{\circ}-60^{\circ}$ and $180^{\circ}-220^{\circ}$ respectively.
-Since we aimed to align the position of the regions with the sharp discontinuities in the hot gas distribution, the regions are centered south of the cluster's core (R.A. = 21:55:50.65, decl. = +37:59:57.11).
-The surface brightness profiles confirm the picture hinted at by the images.
-The profile toward the east demonstrates two distinct jumps at radii of ~1.'5 and ~3', where the surface brightness drops by a factor of about 10.
-As opposed to this, the profile toward the west does not reveal any significant surface brightness jumps, and instead exhibits a gradual decrease.
+In Figure 3, we plot the background-subtracted, vignetting-corrected surface brightness profiles of the cluster gas.
+To extract the profiles, we utilized circular wedges towards the east and the west with position angles of $20^{\circ} - 60^{\circ}$ and $180^{\circ} - 220^{\circ}$ respectively.
+Since we aimed to align the position of the regions with the sharp discontinuities in the hot gas distribution, the regions are centered south of the cluster's core (RA = 21:55:50.65,DEC = +37:59:57.11).
+The surface brightness profiles confirm the picture hinted by the images.
+The profile towards the east demonstrates two distinct jumps at radii of $\sim 1.5'$ and $\sim 3'$, where the surface brightness drops by a factor of about 10.
+As opposed to this, the profile towards the west does not reveal any significant surface brightness jumps, and instead exhibits a gradual decrease.